tkaitchuck/aHash/README.md

 aHash prevents DOS attacks that attempt to produce hash collisions by knowing how the hash works.
 It is however not recommended to assume this property can hold if the attacker is allowed to SEE the hashed value.
-AES is designed to prevent an attacker from learning the key being used even if they can see the encrypted output and select the plain text that is used. *However* this property holds when 10 rounds are used. aHash uses only 2 rounds for integers and three rounds for strings, so it may not hold up to this sort of attack.
+AES is designed to prevent an attacker from learning the key being used even if they can see the encrypted output and select the plain text that is used. *However* this property holds when 10 rounds are used. aHash uses only 2 rounds, so it may not hold up to this sort of attack.
 For DOS prevention, this should not be a problem, as an attacker trying to produce collisions in a hashmap does not get to see the hash values that are used by the map.